BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2__Interlude_Accessing_a_Second_Lightning_Node.md

 When you played with Bitcoin you were accessing an existing network, and that made it relatively easy to work with: you just turned on `bitcoind` and you were immediately interacting with the network.
 That's now how Lightning works: it's fundamentally a peer-to-peer network, built up from the connections between any two individual nodes.
 In other words, to interact with the Lightning Network, you'll need to first find a node to connect to.

-There are three ways to do so:
+There are four ways to do so (the first three of which are possible for your first connection):

 ## Asking for Information on a Node